front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 Image avec les zones

-* **`atoms/Heading`:** enforce consistent font-sizes in our theme for any title
+* **`atoms/Heading`:** enforces consistent font sizes in our theme for any title
 * **`atoms/Icon`:** enforces icon sizes and accessibility guidelines
-* **`molecules/MediaCard`:** displays a Card described by an image and aligns images properly accross the whole theme
+* **`molecules/MediaCard`:** displays a Card described by an image and aligns images properly across the whole theme
-* **`organisms/InlineCardList`:** manages a list of cards and inlines them, regardeless of the device size.
+* **`organisms/InlineCardList`:** manages a list of cards and inlines them, regardless of the device size.

 > If you have troubles splitting your mockups, you can refer to
 > [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) in the
 > official React documentation or to
 > [Brad Frost's book about Atomic Design](http://atomicdesign.bradfrost.com/).
-> Additionnally, the way we splitted things here depends on what you've already built,
+> You may want to organize your code differently and that's perfectly fine.
+The way
-> you may organize your code differently and that's perfectly fine.
-Especially since,
+> we splitted things here is one of many possible solutions.
+Such choices will depend
-> we've splitted the components **a lot** here.
-It may be a better idea not to go
+> on your project and your team.
+It may be a better idea to keep things simple.
+It's
-> overboard.
-It's often easier to wait and see how it can be reused later.
+> often easier to wait and see how it can be reused later.

 We won't be able to detail each component here.
 We will focus on `molecules/MediaCard` instead.
 But keep in mind that any UI component in